dragonsinth/gaddis/README.md

 - Explicit `Character` type and character literals, using single-quoted characters: `'X'`

-- `For` loop variables must be simple variable references, not field or array element references.
+- `For` and `For Each` loop variables must be simple variable references, not field or array element references.
   - This is implied by the book but not explicitly stated.
   - Avoids unspecified potential re-evaluations of complex reference expressions.
-  - Could be changed in the future with a temp variable holding a reference.
+  - Could be changed in the future with a temp reference variable.

 - `For` loop stop expression is re-evaluated on every iteration.
   - This behavior is never specified.